zeroc-ice/ice-demos/README.md

 ### Platform Support

 The sample programs are not all available on all platforms.
-For example, the Objective-C sample programs are currently only for OS X and iOS, and were not tested on any other platform.
+For example, the [C#](./cs) sample programs are currently only for Windows and were not tested on any other platform.

 ### Building and Running the Sample Programs